Shell results kick off weak quarter for oil majors

 “We still see value in RDS that has the unique ability to be well-positioned in an industry where margins are decreasing,” said Atif Latif, director of Guardian Stockbrokers.

-Shell’s smaller European rival Statoil (STL.OL) also missed market forecasts with its second-quarter figures, although it managed to increase profit [ID:nL6E8IQ2CB].
+Shell’s smaller European rival Statoil (STL.OL) also missed market forecasts with its second-quarter figures, although it managed to increase profit.

 British gas and oil firm BG Group BG.L reported a 4 percent fall in quarterly profit and downgraded its 2012 production forecasts, due to difficulties in the North Sea and its reduced activity in the U.S. shale gas market.